 Risk #3: High gas fees—as crypto has been exploding in popularity lately, gas fees have gotten extremely expensive.

 - There’s a lot of work being done to address this, but it’s pretty bad right now.
 If you’re investing tens of thousands of dollars, this won’t be a big deal.
 But if you’re trying to invest $100 in DeFi, you might eat up half or more of that in gas fees alone.
 Then, it won’t matter if some investment opportunity is promising 40% returns if you’ve already lost 50% on fees.

 - So, one tip here is to batch your transactions as much as you can.
 For example, instead of providing some liquidity to a pool today and more tomorrow, wait till tomorrow to do it all at once.
 Of course, the downside is that you might be taking on more risk by going all in this way.

-- Another way around high gas fees is to explore DeFi opportunities on less-popular blockchains like Solana or Tezos (i.e., not Ethereum).
+- An even better way around high gas fees is to explore DeFi opportunities on less-popular blockchains like Solana, Tezos, or Fantom (i.e., not Ethereum).

 Risk #4: “Rug pulls”—when the team behind a DeFi platform intentionally misleads users to steal their money.

 - Malicious individuals or teams lure people in by advertising amazingly high interest rates (500% APY!
 2,000%!), and once enough people have invested their money, the team will suddenly shut down the platform or use other technical or financial tricks to disappear with the funds.